 This extraordinary 4,500-year-old marvel of human endeavour rises from an ancient landscape.
 Our world-class permanent exhibition, free downloadable audio tour and newly refurbished café make for a perfect day out with your group.

-At Stonehenge we offer a 10% discount for groups of 11 or more paying visitors when payment is made in a single transaction.
-You will also receive free admission for one group leader and one coach driver with the group.
+We offer a 10% discount for travel trade and organised groups of 11 or more paying visitors to Stonehenge when payment is made in a single transaction.

-The tour leader, coach driver and any English Heritage members do not count towards the group number.
+The tour leader, coach driver and any English Heritage members do not count towards the group totals.

 - Group name

 - Number of visitors

 Payment can be made on arrival by: cash, credit/debit card, cheque (made payable to The English Heritage Trust), Agency Voucher Scheme (AVS).

 - Coach parking: Free coach parking for 52 60-seater coaches.
 Drop-off bay for right-hand drive vehicles.

 - Shuttle service: A fast-track shuttle service takes groups direct from the coach park to the Stone Circle.

 - Catering: Grab-and-go counter service café serving hot and cold food.